 Cindy Mericle, Love Fosters Hope Executive Director

-Please watch this video above.
+Please watch this video.
 These are amazing teens and young adults who are now part of the Love Fosters Hope family.
 You can join our family too!

 These kids long to experience the acceptance and provisions others often take for granted, and instead face a future of uncertainty where so many odds are stacked against them.
 Our mission is to model the character of Jesus for them, show them their value as individuals, and equip them with the tools they need to live independently and to the fullness of their God-given potential.
 The centerpiece of our ministry is summer camps, where youth with foster care backgrounds can trade feelings of hurt and rejection for self-esteem and respect.

 We believe in acknowledging and confronting the dark reality of what these precious young people have faced.
 With our summer camps and mentoring program, we seek to not just tell them about who they can be and what they can accomplish, but also provide examples they can follow as they begin anew.
 LFH accepts donations of both time and financial resources from those who share our heart in changing the present and future for kids who deserve far better than their past.
 Together, through love, we can change the face of foster care.